Microblading - Eyebrow Embroidery

 How Long Does Microblading Last?

-It really depends on the client and the health of their skin, but microblading procedures should last anywhere from 1 to 3 years.
-Microblading is not supposed to last forever and will require touch-ups when the pigment begins to fade.
+It really depends on the client and the health of their skin, however microblading procedures should last anywhere from 1 to 3 years.
+Microblading typically will require touch-ups when the pigment begins to fade.

-Microblading is a form of semi-permanent makeup and is subject to fading over time due to exfoliation, sun exposure and skincare products that may increase exfoliation of the skin.
-Microblading should last anywhere from 1 year to 3 years before requiring a touch-up.
+Microblading is a form of semi-permanent makeup and is subject to fading over time due to exfoliation, sun exposure, skincare products and other environmental factors that may increase exfoliation of the skin.